lunarmodules/ldoc/doc/doc.md

 [lxsh](https://github.com/xolox/lua-lxsh)
 can be used (available from LuaRocks) if you want something more powerful. `pretty='lxsh'` will cause `lxsh` to be used, if available.

+Sometimes the best examples you have are your source files. `prettify_files=true` will prettify all sources, and generate per-function links to the source.

 ##  Readme files